Professional Development and Training at Taft

 First-Year Associate Development Program | Catalyst

 The shift from law student to practicing lawyer can be challenging.
 To ensure a smooth transition, first-year associates participate in Catalyst, Taft’s yearlong new associate program.
-Catalyst kicks off each year’s new associate class with a comprehensive overview of the firm and what it takes to thrive as an associate at Taft.
+Catalyst begins with a comprehensive overview of the firm and what it takes to thrive as an associate at Taft.

 Associate Development Program | Pathway

-Taft continues associate development well beyond the first year.
-For second- through eighth-year associates, Taft offers the Pathway learning program.
+Taft continues associate development well beyond the first year with the Pathway learning program.
 Pathway builds on what associates learned in Catalyst and provides continued developmental opportunities on topics such as:

-Through regular meetings with each practice group’s leadership, the attorney development team ensures that each associate in every group receive the learning and growth opportunities they need and develop the practice and professional skills they need on their path to partnership.
+Through regular meetings with associates, practice group leaders, and firm management, the Professional Development team ensures that each associate gets learning and growth opportunities to develop the necessary practice and professional skills on their path to partnership.

 Taft is invested in our associates’ professional development and committed to providing them with the tools and resources to succeed throughout their careers:

-Mentoring program.
+Mentoring Program.
 Taft offers a formal mentoring program to all associates.
-Each new associate is matched with a mentoring team that includes a partner and an associate.
-The mentoring team becomes the associate's go-to resource for ongoing career support and answering questions related to the legal industry, client matters, Taft's culture and practices, and anything else the associate needs.
-After the first year, associates can choose new partner mentors annually to best suit their needs and build relationships throughout the firm.
-Additional mentoring opportunities are also available through other initiatives of the firm.
+Each new associate is matched with a partner and associate.
+That mentoring team becomes the associate’s go-to resource for ongoing career support and questions.
+As associates continue in their careers, they can choose new mentors to best suit their needs and build relationships throughout the firm.
+Additional mentoring opportunities are also available through other firm initiatives.

 Lateral Integration.
 Taft attracts top associates from other firms who are looking to join Taft’s strong platform and enjoy the work culture and career opportunities Taft offers.
-Laterals have a special learning path within the Associate Learning Portal customized to the lateral experience and what laterals need to know upon joining the firm.
+Laterals work with the PD team to develop a customized experience to assist laterals in getting better acclimated to the firm and continuing their development.
+Additionally, laterals participate in the Lateral Engagement and Advancement Program (LEAP), a quarterly series designed to help new lateral attorneys connect and better integrate into Taft.
+This program is an opportunity to learn more about the firm and create community among our lateral hires.
 Laterals also enjoy the same level of mentoring as all other associates so they can get up-and-running at Taft quickly and smoothly.

 Associate Learning Portal.
 Taft’s Associate Learning Portal (the “Portal”) is associates’ “one-stop shop” for all things associate and professional development.
-Customized and created for Taft associates, the Portal is Taft’s online learning platform where associates can access firm-created trainings for general professional development as well as practice-specific learning opportunities.
-Each associate’s homepage in the Portal is personalized for the associate and their practice area.
-From their homepage, associates can search firm and PLI courses, view a calendar of upcoming courses, access the milestones and competencies they need at each level of experience, and more.
-This interactive learning tool is at the heart of Taft’s Catalyst and Pathway development programs.
+Customized and created for Taft associates, the Portal is Taft’s online learning platform where associates can access firm-created trainings for general professional development and practice-specific learning opportunities.

 Associate Advisory Group (AAG).
-The Associate Advisory Group is comprised of two associate representatives from each Taft office.
+The Associate Advisory Group is led by the Professional Development Team and is comprised of two associate representatives from each office.
 The AAG meets regularly to discuss firm policies and practices that affect associates, as well as to bring associate perspectives to Taft’s leadership.
-The AAG also organizes social events for associates as well as plays an important role in connecting with summer associates and new associates to Taft.
+Also, the AAG organizes social events for associates and plays an important role in connecting with summer associates and new Taft associates.